drufball/yosai/_drafts/intrigue.md

 At the same time...
 Moto's eyes snapped open.
 "I've got a plan!"

 Keta laughed between ragged breaths.
 "It is about time!
 I was beginning to think that you were slipping."
-He swung one of his yellow silks into the face of an onrushing spider at Moto's direction.
+He swung one of his yellow silks into the face of an onrushing spider.

 "It's going to take two bursts of energy from you.
 Do you have that?"